pedrobrazao/azure-blob-proxy/README.md

 Setup Apache or Nginx document root to `public/index.php`.

-Copy `config/settings.php` to `config/settings.local.php` and adjust values accordingly.
+Copy `.env.example` to `.env` and adjust values accordingly your environment.

 Alternatively in development mode simply start Azurite as Azure emulator and PHP as local web server: